compsy/u-can-act/README.md

 }]
 ```

 The options array can contain either hashes or strings.
 If it is just a string, it is used as the `title` element.
 The `show_otherwise` field is optional, and determines whether or not the question should have an 'otherwise' field.
-The `tooltip' field is also optional.
+The `tooltip` field is also optional.
 When present, it will introduce a small i on which the user can click to get extra information (the information in the tooltip variable).

+In the options array, the `stop_subscription: true` property indicates that the protocol subscription should be canceled when this option is selected.

-Note that the `shows_questions` and `hides_questions` fields require the corresponding questions to have the `hidden: true` and `hidden: false` properties, respectively.
+Note that the `shows_questions` and `hides_questions` option properties require the corresponding questions to have the `hidden: true` and `hidden: false` properties, respectively.
 For example:

 ```ruby
 [{